datavana/graphim/README.md

 The repository contains tools and workflows for image network and context analysis.

+The idea of this repository is to develop JavaScript tools running in the browser that can be deployed using GitHub Pages.
+In case server processing is needed, mature Python scripts, later, can be integrated into the [Datavana Databoard service](https://databoard.uni-muenster.de/).
+The Databoard service provides an API that can be accessed by the web apps or other applications such as Epigraf or Facepager.

+Folder Structure:

 - **apps**: Lightweigt web apps running in the browser, to be deployed using GitHub Pages.
 - **data**: Data is stored outside the repository.
   You can safely copy it into the data subfolder if it helps you with your scripts accessing the data.
   The folder content is ignored by git.
 - **scripts**: Scripts for working with images.
 Develop your workflows here.
 - **notebooks**: Interactive Jupyter Notebooks for trying out examples.
   You can start a local Jupyter Environment using docker, see below.
 - **libs**: A place to store helper files to be imported into scripts or notebooks.
 - **container**: Docker files for docker compose setups.

-The idea of this repository is to develop JavaScript tools running in the browser that can be deployed using GitHub Pages.
-In case server processing is needed, mature Python scripts, later, can be integrated into the [Datavana Databoard service](https://databoard.uni-muenster.de/).
-The Databoard service provides an API that can be accessed by the web apps or other applications such as Epigraf or Facepager.

 ## Getting started with an image network